 What This Rule Prevents

-A power of appointment gives someone the authority to direct where certain property goes.
-The person who created the power (the donor) can require that it only be exercised with a specific reference to the power itself.
-This is a safeguard.
-It prevents someone from accidentally redirecting property they did not intend to move.
+A general power of appointment lets someone direct where certain property goes.
+The donor (the person who created the power) can require a specific reference to use it.

 If a governing instrument that creates a power of appointment expressly requires that the power be exercised by a reference, an express reference or a specific reference to the power or its source, it is presumed that the donor's intention was to prevent an inadvertent exercise of the power.

-A.R.S. § 14-2704In practice, this means a general statement in a will like "I leave all my property to my children" would not automatically exercise a power of appointment that requires a specific reference.
-The person holding the power would need to explicitly name the power or its source document to activate it.
+A.R.S. § 14-2704A general statement like "I leave all my property to my children" would not trigger the power.
+The holder must name the power or its source document to activate it.

 Why Precision Matters in Estate Documents